CodingWonders/DISMTools/README.md

 ### Working with projects

 Inspired by Visual Studio, DISMTools is the first project-based GUI.
-Projects store the mounted image and unattended answer files you want to apply (using the command line at this time), while also providing a scratch directory for temporary operations.
+Projects store the mounted image, unattended answer files you want to apply, and a scratch directory for temporary operations.

 DISMTools projects are also tiny when you create them, and contain a structure that is easy to navigate.